 Complete coverage of the sessional papers of the British House of Commons and the 19th Century House of Lords.
 Includes over 200,000 papers from 1715 to the present, with supplementary material back to 1688.

-Primary source documents from 1520-1668, spanning the reigns of Elizabethan I and James I/VI, and covering English domestic politics, overseas occurrences, interactions with other powers, reports of English ambassadors to European courts, and the network of overseas agents.
+Primary source documents from 1520-1668 spanning the reigns of Elizabethan I and James I/VI.
+Covering English domestic politics, overseas events, interactions with other powers, reports of English ambassadors to European courts, and the network of overseas agents.

 The Cecil Papers are a privately held archive of approximately 30,000 sixteenth and seventeenth-century manuscripts, consisting principally of the correspondence of William Cecil, Lord Burghley (1520-1598) and his son Robert, the 1st Earl of Salisbury (1563-1612).
 These two men dominated the administration of government during the reign of Elizabeth I and the first eight years under her successor, to the extent that critics suggested that England was becoming a regnum Cecilianum.